Restream/reindexer/cpp_src/readme.md

 - `RX_PPROF` - if RX_PPROF is not empty, enables pprof api.
 Disabled by default.
 - `RX_SECURITY` - if RX_SECURITY is not empty, enables authorization.
 Disabled by default.
 - `RX_PROMETHEUS` - if RX_PROMETHEUS is not empty, enables prometheus metrics.
 Disabled by default.
+- `RX_ENABLE_CLUSTER` - if RX_ENABLE_CLUSTER is not empty, allows this node to be a part of raft-cluster.

 ## OSX brew